UbiquityRobotics/ubiquity_buildbot/README.md

     python3 build_image.py -h

 In any case, the build will take a while, so you might as well grab a coffee :)

+**Shutting down the instance**

+After you've done all the building on the instance and you dont need it any more its necesseary to shut it down (it does not have a automatic shut down timer).
+To shut it down, simply type

+    sudo poweroff

+when you're ssh-ed onto the instance.

 ### Setting up a build with Buildbot
 Eventually you'd probably want to set up the images to be build through ubiquity buildbot on https://build.ubiquityrobotics.com/ with only a click of a button.
 This is still a work in progress, but the basic example of how to do that can be found at